downloadplanet/downloadplanet/netstat-agent-217421.md

+# NetStat Agent
-# NetStat Agent<br />NetStat Agent is a powerful TCP/IP troubleshooting tool for diagnosing and monitoring network.
+NetStat Agent is a powerful TCP/IP troubleshooting tool for diagnosing and monitoring network.
 It includes:
 Netstat: displays list of network connections, including the information on open TCP and UDP ports, country for remote IP and connection states.
 It displays protocol statistics.
 Ping: this tool helps to detect computer's or host's activity.
 Tracer: allows you to know what hops are being used to route a packet of data from your computer to the end point.